 To ensure the workplace operates in a fair and transparent manner, the Group attaches importance to the asset management, fees related to reimbursement, work and others are subject to approval of various parties to prevent abusive reporting.
 We also conduct strict check in respect of borrowing, at the same time, cash income is required to be deposited on banks immediately for recording, accounts will be checked by professionals regularly to avoid embezzlement and unauthorized borrowing.
 The Group has formulated whistleblowing policy to avoid suspected corruption and provided channels such as by letter, fax, meeting, email or phone call for employees to report suspected corruption.
 If there is any suspected case related to corruption, employees are encouraged to report it through the mentioned channels.
 Employees can make complaints to the personnel administration department seeking for solutions if they face with unsolvable questions within their own departments.
 Anyone who report and prosecute indiscipline and other cases to the head of department or personnel administration department will be given rewards (as the case may be).
 All these practical actions enhance the sense of belonging and fair play among our various stakeholders.
-During the Reporting Period, 490 employees have received an one-hour anti-corruption training, making the concept of anti-corruption deep into the whole company.
+During the Reporting Period, 20 employees have received an one hour anti-corruption training, making the concept of anti-corruption deep into the whole company.

-The Group has been in strict compliance with law and regulation related to anti-corruption such as "Contract Law of the People's Republic of China Against Unfair Competition" and others.
+The Group has been in strict compliance with law and regulation related to anti-corruption such as "Contract Law of the People's Republic of China" and "Law of People's Republic of China Against Unfair Competition" and the Act Supplementing the Constitution Relating to the Prevention and Suppression of Corruption in Thailand.
 During the Reporting Period, there was no any legal case regarding corrupt practices brought against the Group or its employees.